taviowong/libdns-dynu/README.md

 Start by retrieving your API token (API-Key) from the [table on the API Credentials page](https://www.dynu.com/ControlPanel/APICredentials) to be able to make authenticated requests to the API.

+## OwnDomain field

+The field OwnDomain was added to support the Caddy DNS module use case where the DNS zone (e.g. dynu.com) is different from your own (sub)domain in Dynu (e.g. my.dynu.com).
+Just set it to the root domain in Dynu API, e.g. domainName in the response of /dns/getroot/{hostname} call.

 ## Tests

 Several tests for the basic functionality of the real Dynu API are available.
 These tests are not run by default.
 Set the environment variables TEST_ZONE and TEST_API_TOKEN to enable the tests like so: